LucasBrennanBHF/QAutoTraining/README.md

 It is also up to you if you want to review the code at the end of each project or after all project.
 If you have any questions be sure to ask.
 I also strongly encourage working with other QAs and asking for their help while working through these as there is no one right answer to any of these projects.

+Each project will have a Program or Start up file, you can use this to run your code and output it to the console